COVID-19 2020-21 Operating Plan

 Spring semester will not be altered and will be conducted as scheduled.

 At any time during the semester if the need arises to transition in-person classes to remote, online, or hybrid instruction, a determination will be made by the WSC President and/or Nebraska State College System Chancellor.
 Please continue to monitor campus communication for updates throughout the semester.

 Canvas Learning Management System

-All on-campus (face-to-face) courses offered during the Fall 2020 semester will have a Canvas Learning Management System (LMS) shell developed that provides flexibility for students whose attendance may be temporarily affected by COVID-19, and/or for a full transition of delivery to remote instruction, should the need arise prior to the end of the fall semester.
+All on-campus (face-to-face) courses offered during the Spring 2021 semester will have a Canvas Learning Management System (LMS) shell developed that provides flexibility for students whose attendance may be temporarily affected by COVID-19, and/or for a full transition of delivery to remote instruction, should the need arise prior to the end of the fall semester.

 All courses will be made available for student access in the Canvas Learning Management System with an active grade book, syllabus, and daily attendance roster.